The Kobayashi pseudometric in the presence of log-terminal singularities: Abstract

 \section{Abstract}

-We show that the Kobayashi pseudometric is well-behaved under resolution of log-terminal singularities.
+We show that the Kobayashi pseudometric is well-behaved under resolution of singularities of klt type.
 This answers a question of Kamenova and Lehn.

 For the purposes of this note, a \emph{variety} is an integral separated scheme of finite type over the complex numbers.
 We slightly abuse notation and identify a variety $X$ with its associated complex-analytic space $X^{\an}$.
 If $X$ is a complex-analytic space, we let $d_X$ denote the Kobayashi pseudometric on $X$; we refer to \cite{KobayashiBook} for the definition and the basic properties of the Kobayashi pseudometric.
 If $f \colon X \to Y$ is a morphism of complex-analytic spaces and $d$ is a pseudometric on $Y$, we define a pseudometric $f^*d$ on $X$ via $(f^*d)(x_1,x_2) := d(f(x_1),f(x_2))$.
+We say that a variety $X$ has singularities \emph{of klt type} if there is an effective $\mathbb{Q}$-divisor $\Delta$ on $X$ such that the pair $(X, \Delta)$ is klt.
+(Of course, any variety with log-terminal singularities satisfies this condition by taking $\Delta = 0$.)
 We will prove the following result.

-\begin{theorem} Let $X$ be a variety with log-terminal singularities and let $p \colon X' \to X$ be a proper birational morphism.
+\begin{theorem} Let $X$ be a variety with singularities of klt type and let $p \colon X' \to X$ be a proper birational morphism.
 Then $d_{X'} = p^* d_X$. \end{theorem}

 This answers a question of Kamenova and Lehn \cite[Question~3.7.(2)]{KamenovaLehn}.
-Note that some assumption on the singularities of $X$ is necessary, as the following example shows.
+Note that some assumption on the singularities of $X$ is necessary, as the following examples show.

 \begin{example} Let $C \subseteq \mathbb{P}^2$ be a smooth projective plane curve of degree $\geq 4$ and let $X \subseteq \mathbb{P}^3$ be the cone over $C$.
 Then every two points of $X$ can be joined by a chain of rational curves, so that $d_X = 0$.
 However, letting $X' \to X$ be the blowup in the vertex of the cone, we see that $X'$ is a $\mathbb{P}^1$-bundle over $C$.
 Hence, the Kobayashi pseudometric of $X'$ is the pullback of the Kobayashi pseudometric of $C$ along $X' \to C$ and in particular, $d_{X'} \neq 0$. \end{example}